Waleed-Almousa/Markov-Model-NLP-Project/README.md

 MarkovTester.java:
 - Tester class that ensures the model works correctly and passes edge-cases

-The rest of the files are nothing interesting and were done for the purpous of my own learning, though they are nececary to download for my markov model to work.
+The rest of the files were done purely for the purpous of my own learning, though they are nececary to download for my markov model to work.